-Visual inspection of caribou distribution from aerial transects suggested different levels of caribou use across the NPRA survey area, so we tested whether caribou locations varied among different geographic areas.
-We divided the 2002-2004 and 2005-2008 survey areas, which differed in size, into five sections (Figure 2): (1) the area within 4 km of Fish and Judy creeks (River section); (2) the area within 4 km of the Beaufort Sea coast (Coast); (3) the area north of Fish and Judy creeks (North); (4) the western half of the area south of Fish and Judy creeks and the area west of Fish and Judy creeks (Southwest); and (5) the eastern half of the area south of Fish and Judy creeks (Southeast).
+Visual inspection of caribou distribution from aerial transects in previous years suggested differing levels of caribou use across the NPRA survey area, so we tested for differences in locations among different geographic sections of the area.
+We divided the 2002-2004 and 2005-2009 survey areas, which differed in size, into five sections (Figure 2): (1) the area within 4 km of Fish and Judy creeks (called the River section); (2) the area within 4 km of the Beaufort Sea coast (Coast); (3) the area north of Fish and Judy creeks (North); (4) the western half of the area south of Fish and Judy creeks and the area west of Fish and Judy creeks (Southwest); and (5) the eastern half of the area south of Fish and Judy creeks (Southeast).
 In previous years we classified the small area to the west of Fish and Judy Creek as a separate area (West) but, given its small area, we lumped it with the Southwest section this year.
 The proposed ASDP road would be constructed almost entirely in the Southeast section.